 Proven to lighten under-eye circles.

 Let's make this super simple exfoliating kiwi face mask that will leave your face feeling fresh, hydrated, and soft.
 Only two extra ingredients are required: yogurt and olive oil.
 Let's take a look at the benefits of these ingredients in this face mask.

 Yogurt: This superfood contains lactic acid, a powerful nutrient that smooths out rough skin, moisturizes, and nourishes dry, withered skin.
 The zinc found in yogurt is beneficial in that it soothes inflammations caused by acne, thereby making them less visible.
-Applying yogurt on skin regularly also diminishes dark spots and acne scars and brightens skin complexion.
+Applying yogurt to the skin regularly also diminishes dark spots and acne scars and brightens skin complexion.

 Olive Oil: Rich in vitamin E and healthy fats, olive oil is an excellent exfoliant and moisturizer.
 Olive oil also protects skin from harmful UV rays and cancer.